Don’t Get Caught Out: The Benefits of Catch Pits

 Once a custom catch pit has been designed to suit our customers’ needs, we have the ability to build it at our in-fabrication shop, before transporting it to site.
 Once it arrives at the site, installation is fairly straightforward.

-“Installation is quite simple when upgrading a pipe line to HDPE pipe, but you will need a HDPE welding contractor to be onsite.
+“Installation is quite simple when upgrading a pipeline to HDPE pipe, but you will need an HDPE welding contractor to be on-site.

 “The first step is to excavate an area to allow for the catch pit to sit low enough so the mainstream inlet pipe will connect to the catch pit.